mlpack/mlpack/README.md

 mlpack is an intuitive, fast, scalable C++ machine learning library, meant to be a machine learning analog to LAPACK.
-It aims to implement a wide array of machine learning methods and function as a "swiss army knife" for machine learning researchers.
+It aims to implement a wide array of machine learning methods and functions as a "swiss army knife" for machine learning researchers.

 [![Build Status](http://big.cc.gt.atl.ga.us/job/mlpack%20-%20svn%20checkin%20test/badge/icon)](http://big.cc.gt.atl.ga.us/job/mlpack%20-%20svn%20checkin%20test/)